 And with thy spirit

-rencontre vietnam The Latin response to Dominus vobiscum is Et cum spiritu tuo.
+site rencontre gratuit pour célibataires The Latin response to Dominus vobiscum is Et cum spiritu tuo.
 The traditional English translation of this is ‘And with thy spirit’, and the agreed ecumenical translation into contemporary English is ‘And also with you’.
 The modern translation is clearly more of a paraphrase than a direct translation of the Latin.
 This paraphrase understands the use of the word ‘spirit’ as metonymy for the minister’s person or self.

 - It is important: do not rush it or belittle it.